bento-platform/bento/README.md

 cd lib
 clone git@github.com:bento-platform/gohan.git
 ```
-Follow the instructions from Gohan's README to set up the environment file
+Follow the instructions from Gohan's README to set up the environment file.

+> IMPORTANT: when Gohan is used in the context of Bento (in other words, not as
+a standalone application), the paths in Gohan's .env file should be made **absolute**
+due to the different directories Gohan's Makefile can be called from.

 ### Clone Bento_public repository in ./lib and setup bento_public's environment variables
 Depending on your git setup, clone bento_public repository